 Students will learn the proper procedures rules and routines for being an active member in a learning community.
 After exposure to a wide range of text types, over the next 40 days, students will be able to explain the major differences between books that tell stories and books to give information.
 The required text for this unit is The Sandwich Swap, a fictional text that illustrates the bonds between friends who are culturally diverse.

 Humanities "This year establishes the oneness of all human life through an investigation of a few universal human needs.
 Students learn about what food, water, clothing, shelter, and respectful relationships look like around the world, In this unit, students learn about those needs that unite all of humanity, as well as the difference between needs and wants.
 They begin by getting introduced to children from different parts of the world in the Oxfam curriculum, “Your World, My World.”
 They examine the topic of human needs through the arts, as well as through poetry."

 Writing After the first 20 days, students will write narratives in which they recount one event and include a detail regarding what happened.
-For the remainder of the unit, students will write shared research writing projects about community helpers.
 Students will participate in collaborative conversations about grade one topics and texts in small and large groups and will follow agreed upon rules for discussions.

 How can I share the stories that I read and write?